SouravB97/BasicCPU/README.md

 Memory read takes 2 cycles, Memory write needs 1, and Register read takes 1.
 Opcode fetch consumes 2 cycles as it is a memory read.

+This CPU supports 5 main types of instructions: Move, Move Immediate, ALU-related, Conditional Jump and System.
+The actual total number of instructions is 75. (see $STEM/design/instruction_set.vh)

 There is no behavioural modelling anywhere in the design, besides the memory model in ($STEM/design/BHVR/memory_bhvr.v) All the CPU logic is built bottom-up using logic gates.
 Logic gates -> Digital components (Flops, Muxes, Decoders) -> More complex components (ALU, Registers) -> CPU